rainbow-mind-machine/rainbow-mind-machine/docs/index.md

 ## Installing rainbow mind machine

-See [installing](/installing.md) for installation instructions.
+See [installing](installing.md) for installation instructions.

 ## Quick Start

-See [quickstart](/quickstart.md) for a quick guide to getting a bot up and running, and a few bot flock examples.
+See [quickstart](quickstart.md) for a quick guide to getting a bot up and running, and a few bot flock examples.

-## Docker

-See [docker](/docker.md) for more information about using rainbow mind machine in a docker container.

-## Dev Workflow
+## Developer Notes

-See [dev-workflow](/dev-workflow.md) for info about the workflow for uploading changes to pypi and dockerhub.
+See [Developer Notes](mind-machine-docs/dev.md) for info about the workflow for uploading changes to pypi and dockerhub.

 ## Get In Touch